Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2022-04-18-Polar_metal.md

 ionic dipole moment: p[ion]=(   191.36251   110.48320   245.99999 ) e*Angst
 ```

 Which is similar to the `LCALCPOL` results.
-To further obtain the polarization $P_\text{non-conductive}$, please refer to [:link: this post]({{site.baseurl}}/post/2019/08/05/Berryphase_Ferroelectricity.html)
+To further obtain the polarization $P_\text{non-conductive}$, please refer to [:link: this post]({{site.baseurl}}/post/2019/08/05/Berryphase_Ferroelectricity.html).

 ---

-Next, we want to calculate the polarization of the polarization of the conductive electrons $P_\text{conductive}$. [:link: the work of Alessio Filippetti and co-workers](https://www.nature.com/articles/ncomms11211) suggested that it is possible to calculate the polarization by doing a planar average of the __conduction__ charge density (can be obtained by [:link: band decomposed charge densities](https://www.vasp.at/wiki/index.php/Band_decomposed_charge_densities)) along the non-conductive direction.
-However, this only works if there's a clear "near zero" point cutting the planes apart so that the __charge center is well defined__.
+Next, we want to calculate the polarization of the polarization of the conductive electrons $P_\text{conductive}$. [:link: the work of Alessio Filippetti and co-workers](https://www.nature.com/articles/ncomms11211) suggested that it is possible to calculate the polarization by doing a planar average of the __conduction__ charge density (can be obtained by [:link: band decomposed charge densities](https://www.vasp.at/wiki/index.php/Band_decomposed_charge_densities)) along the non-conductive direction (or by taking the difference between charge densities calculated with different occupations).
+However, this only works if there are clear "near zero" points along the polarization direction that are more or less at the same place for both the polar and centro-symemtric phases, so that the __charge center is well defined__.
+Note that the existence of these "near zero" points is only coincidental and is not linked to the flatness of the bands along the polarization direction.

-For example, the conduction charge density of $\mathrm{Bi_5Ti_5O_{17}}$ goes down to around zero as seen in [:link: the work of Alessio Filippetti and co-workers](https://www.nature.com/articles/ncomms11211):
+To give a concrete example, the conduction charge density of $\mathrm{Bi_5Ti_5O_{17}}$ goes down to around zero as seen in [:link: the work of Alessio Filippetti and co-workers](https://www.nature.com/articles/ncomms11211):

 ![img1]({{site.baseurl}}/assets/img/post_img/2022-04-18-img4.png){:height="70%" width="70%" .center}